lornearnold/SimCenterBootcamp2024/sphynx/index.rst

    the `NHERI-SimCenter/SimCenterBootcamp2024 <https://github.com/NHERI-SimCenter/SimCenterBootcamp2024>`_
    repository on https://github.com

-   You will need your own GitHub account to participate in our exercises.
+   You will need your own GitHub account and DesignSafe accounts to participate in our exercises.

 .. toctree::
    :maxdepth: 3